The campus has several notable pieces of art and sculpture, and significant landmarks.

 Dedicated to College of Engineering alumni in 1981, this piece was donated by the Engineering Honor Society, Tau Beta Pi - Michigan Eta Chapter.

 The artist is Jon Rush (b.
 1935), an American artist who taught sculpture, drawing, and three-dimensional design at the University of Michigan from 1962 to 2006.
-He stablished the school’s first foundry, trained students in lost wax and investment casting processes, and created three public sculptures for U-M and two for the city of Ann Arbor.
-He is a graduate of the Cranbrook Academy of Art, and is known best for his abstract geometric work in aluminum, steel, resin, acrylic, bronze, and granite.
+He established the school’s first foundry, trained students in lost wax and investment casting processes, and created three public sculptures for U-M and two for the city of Ann Arbor.
+He was a graduate of the Cranbrook Academy of Art, and is known best for his abstract geometric work in aluminum, steel, resin, acrylic, bronze, and granite.

 Henry Ford Bust